KStateMachine/kstatemachine/README.md

         }

         redState {
-            // a conditional transition helps to control when a transition should be triggered and determine its target state transitionConditionally<SwitchGreenEvent> {
+            // a conditional transition helps to control when
+            // a transition should be triggered and determine its target state transitionConditionally<SwitchGreenEvent> {
                 direction = {
-                    // suppose you have a function returning some business logic state which may differ fun getCondition() = 0
+                    // suppose you have a function returning some
+                    // business logic value which may differ fun getCondition() = 0

                     when(getCondition()) {
                         0 -> targetState(greenState)
                         1 -> targetState(yellowState)